 Scamper is designed to actively probe destinations in the Internet in parallel (at a specified packets-per-second rate) so that bulk data can be collected in a timely fashion.
 Scamper's native output file format is called warts: a warts file contains substantial meta data surrounding each individual measurement conducted, as well as substantial detail of responses received.
 The measurements conducted can range from simple to complex.
 An example of a simple measurement is where a single measurement method (e.g. traceroute) is used on a list of IP addresses to conduct a bulk measurement.
 A more complex measurement might be where the outcome of a previous test influences what happens next: for example, for each hop in a traceroute path, infer the address of the outgoing interface for the previous hop.
 Complex measurements are conducted by connecting to a running scamper process with a driver program which contains the logic.

-The current snapshot of scamper's source code is cvs-20210324, released March 24th 2021.
+The current snapshot of scamper's source code is cvs-20211212a, released February 9th 2022.
 Scamper should compile and run under FreeBSD, OpenBSD, NetBSD, Linux, MacOS X, Solaris, Windows, and DragonFly.
 Not all of scamper will run on all systems: for example, the sting and tbit modules require IPFW or PF.
 All releases of scamper are licensed under the GPL v2.

-./configure make make installScamper is available in FreeBSD ports, NetBSD pkgsrc, OpenBSD ports, and in Debian/Ubuntu packages.
-The FreeBSD, NetBSD, and OpenBSD packages should be up to date with the latest version of scamper.
-When building on PlanetLab, pass the --without-privsep option to configure.
+./configure make make installScamper is available in FreeBSD ports, NetBSD pkgsrc, OpenBSD ports, in Debian/Ubuntu packages, as well as an Ubuntu PPA.
+The FreeBSD and OpenBSD packages should be up to date with the latest version of scamper.

 The paper Scamper: a Scalable and Extensible Packet Prober for Active Measurement of the Internet describes scamper's motivation and architecture.
 The cite for the paper is: